qbicsoftware/spark-benchmark-cli/README.md

 [![Build Status](https://travis-ci.com/qbicsoftware/spark-benchmark-cli.svg?branch=development)](https://travis-ci.com/qbicsoftware/spark-benchmark-cli)

 # spark-benchmark-cli
 A tool for submitting SQL queries to a Spark Cluster.
 Various benchmarking statistics will be calculated.
+Currently MariaDB is supported out of the box.

 ## Building
 SBT assembly plugin is configured.
 Hence, in the project root: